kangclzjc/grove/docs/proposals/375-scheduler-backend-framework/README.md

 The framework follows a plugin-based architecture where:
 - Grove manages the high-level workflow and `PodGang` lifecycle.
-- Scheduler backends implement the interface to provide scheduler-specific behavior
+- Scheduler backend(s) implement the interface to provide scheduler-specific behavior.
 - The operator configuration determines which backend is active at runtime

 ### User Stories